-: The \leftarrow key moves the cursor to the next TAB TAB position on the current line.
-The TAB positions may be set up from within the monitor.
+The left arrow key moves the cursor to the next TAB position on the current line.
+The TAB positions may be set up form within the monitor.

-ZEUS ASSEMBLER COMMANDS
+SECTION 4 - ZEUS ASSEMBLER COMMANDS

 A command consists of a command letter followed by any number of numerical or string parameters.